I’m glad you stopped by for a visit.

 Lots of times, when I was working on a book, we would take family trips to find out more about my subject.
 We traveled to Yosemite to learn about John Muir (JOHN MUIR WRESTLES A WATERFALL), to Paris, to learn about Claude Monet (MONET PAINTS A DAY) and traveled all over the West to learn about the women in my Notable Women of the West biography series published by Fulcrum.

 I am retired now, but I was a teacher for many years.
-Throughout my career I taught all grades, but for the last 14 years I was a middle school teacher.
+Throughout my career I taught all grades, but for the last 14 years I was a middle school language arts teacher.
 I really loved teaching and of course, being around kids all day gave me LOTS and LOTS of ideas!
 Sometimes I even made…I mean asked…my students to read my stories and give me ideas for improvement.

 I have lots of hobbies.
 I LOVE to read, garden, bike, travel, listen to music and sew.
 Sometimes, if I’m really lucky, I can do more than one hobby at a time.
 I like working on a quilt while I’m flying on an airplane and I listen to music while I garden.
 I still haven’t figured out how to read while I ride my bike, though.
 If I do, I’ll let you know!